 Did we mention that this plant is tough?
 Our varieties of nandina have been bred for pest and disease resistance, making an already tough plant even tougher.
 Add this colorful foliage to your landscape and you can rest assured it won’t be fussy.

 We also love the colorful hues that the foliage displays seasonally.
 The pointed, colorful leaves of the nandina are reminiscent of bamboo, with cane-like stems and fine-textured foliage.
-Most varieties of Nadina produce young foliage with soft pinkish hues that mature to darker reds and greens.
+Most varieties produce young foliage with soft pinkish hues that mature to darker reds and greens.
 This creates a gradient of warm reds and pinks cascading to darker greens and crimson reds.